I Refactored This Blog for UX, Not Vanity

 3) No-JS behavior became intentional

-I added explicit JS-only handling for non-essential controls and verified that the core journey still works:
+I added explicit JS-only handling for non-essential controls and verified that the core journey still works: browse homepage, open a post, read content, and navigate using footer/header links.

 This is progressive enhancement in practice, not in slideware.